CornellHPC/HySortK/README.md

 ### Citation

-If you find this repo helpful to your work, please consider citing our article:
+If you find this repo helpful to your work, please cite our article:

 ```bibtex
 @inproceedings{10.1145/3673038.3673072,